-If you are planning to do any off-roading this summer, getting your vehicle stuck is a definite possibility, no matter how cautious you are.
-The best way to handle getting stuck in mud, sand, or soft terrain, is to always be prepared.
+If you got stuck this winter and want to make sure it never happens again, or plan on doing some off-roading this summer, the best defence you have against getting stuck is to always be prepared.
 That means keeping a certain amount of gear in your car, truck, or 4×4 that will help in these situations.

 1. A Shovel

 A shovel is the single most useful tool for getting a vehicle unstuck.
 When all four tires are stuck, your hands and back will be grateful you brought a shovel.
 If you’ve got a spare garden shovel, cut the handle down so it fits in your car, but it’s better to bring a proper D-handle or foldable shovel.

 Once you’ve removed the sand or mud away from the front of your tire, stuff a strip of carpet or cardboard in front of it.
 Sticks, branches, or plywood can also work, as long as they don’t sink to much and can provide traction to prevent your tire from spinning.
 Press on the accelerator slowly, so the tire has time to grip, or else you’ll fling all the things you just laid down behind your tire, which does no good.

 Molded plastic recovery tracks provide a considerable improvement over a carpet/cardboard solution.
 They won’t sink or slide under your tire, and when held on the end they can be used as a shovel.
 The Maxtrax MKII shown here has been put through its paces in the Australian outback, but if the price scares you there are less expensive options to choose from.